Sentry Page Protection

 The Heart distributes blood and Qi throughout the Body via the Arteries.
 Due to it being the most active organ and responsible for keeping the body warm, it is associated with the Fire Element in all systems.
 This means that it requires a lot of Yang Energy, and conversely, is easily affected by excess Heat.
 Due to its high rate of activity, it is also prone to disturbances in its rate which is generally a Wind / Qi disorder.
 The Heart also works closely with the Kidneys in maintaining balance of Fire and Water within the body.
 A weakness in either will cause dysfunction in the other.

 The Heart is also regarded as the Seat of the Spirit in TCM.
 There is a close connection with the Heart and Spirit (Consciousness).
-Therefore, calming the Heart and Spirit is a treatment often used when their is Insomnia, Restlessness, Emotional or Mental disorders.
+Therefore, calming the Heart and Spirit is a treatment method often used when there is Insomnia, Restlessness, Emotional or Mental disorders.
 The Gems, Pearl, Coral and Amber are all examples of medicines which work to Cool the Heart and settle the Mind and Spirit.

 The Signs of the Nature of the Heart